KRFOSS/kali-docs/installation/network-pxe/index.md

 ### Download Kali PXE Netboot Images

-Now, we need to create a directory to hold the Kali Linux Netboot image and download the image we wish to serve.
+Now, we need to create a directory to hold the Kali Linux Netboot image and download the image we wish to serve:

 ```console
 kali@kali:~$ sudo mkdir -p /tftpboot/